neynarxyz/create-farcaster-mini-app/README.md

 ## Guide

-Check out [this Neynar docs page](https://docs.neynar.com/docs/create-v2-farcaster-frame-in-60s) for a simple guide on how to create a Farcaster Mini App in less than 60 seconds!
+Check out [this Neynar docs page](https://docs.neynar.com/docs/create-farcaster-miniapp-in-60s) for a simple guide on how to create a Farcaster Mini App in less than 60 seconds!

 ## Getting Started

-To create a new frames project, run:
+To create a new mini-app project, run:
 ```{bash}
 npx @neynar/create-farcaster-mini-app@latest
 ```